Thinking of a good chicken coop project may be difficult for someone who does not know the basics. Raising chickens has a lot of benefits.

 The raised perch keeps your poultry safe, dry, and warm, especially on rainy cold days.

 It also allows you to personalize and achieve the style you desire.
 Another important aspect is that you can customize the size.
-Instead of fitting your yard around your store-bought coop, the coop can be tailored to suit your yard.
+Instead of fitting your yard around your store-bought coop, this chicken coop project can be tailored to suit your yard.
 Of course, the size will also depend on the number of chickens you’re planning to raise.

 Thinking of raising chickens?
-Build a chicken coop!
+Design and build your own chicken coop Project!

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 🙄